swiftlang/swift-foundation/Proposals/NNNN-locale-region-category.md

 ```

 It seems to indicate `territories` is "the continent's subregions of (some) territory", as opposed to the intended "the content's subregions **of category** 'territory'".
 Therefore it is left in place to promote fluent usage.

+### Do not change the behavior of `Locale.Region.isoRegions`

+It was considered to continue to omit regions that fall into the "grouping" category from `Locale.Region.isoRegions` for compatibility.
+However, just like all the other Locale related API, the list of ISO regions is never guaranteed to be constant.
+We do not expect users to rely on its exact values, so compatibility isn't a concern.